 How to Get the Wilderness Lodge Lobby Music

-I wanted to compile a soundtrack of all the Wilderness Lodge music for my personal use.
-Armed with various lists that have been published online and/or distributed by Wilderness Lodge staff, I started doing some research.
-Over the course of many years I’ve emerged with the list of Wilderness Lodge music below.
-This list is the result of extensive detective work, and I’ve been helped by several MouseSavers.com readers: special thanks to Jim S, Jeff D, Tim M, Brian P and Kendra.
+We wanted to compile a soundtrack of all the Wilderness Lodge music for our personal use.
+Armed with various lists that have been published online and/or distributed by Wilderness Lodge staff, we started doing some research.
+Over the course of many years we’ve emerged with the list of Wilderness Lodge music below.
+This list is the result of extensive detective work, and we’ve been helped by several MouseSavers.com readers: special thanks to Jim S, Jeff D, Tim M, Brian P, Len H and Kendra.

-There are 29 tracks that are almost certainly played at Wilderness Lodge.
-Most of those tracks can be downloaded from iTunes, and then played on your computer, iPod, iPhone or other digital music player.
+There are 29 tracks that have almost certainly been played at Wilderness Lodge (though some are apparently no longer in the rotation).
+Most of those tracks can be downloaded from iTunes or Amazon.com, and then played on your computer, iPod, iPhone or other digital music player.

 - Tracks Available on iTunes Through the iMix

 - Out of Print

 - Don’t Want to Download?

 - Other Possible Tracks

 Tracks Available on iTunes Through the iMix, or individually from Amazon.com

 Aaron Copland (from the ballet Billy the Kid)